zama-ai/concrete/docs/tutorial/table_lookups.md

 ## Direct multi-table lookup

-In case you want to apply a different lookup table to each element of a tensor, you can have a `LookupTable` of `LookupTable`s:
+If you want to apply a different lookup table to each element of a tensor, you can have a `LookupTable` of `LookupTable`s:

 ```python
 from concrete import fhe